 You know what’s kind of annoying…

-Having to use different collars on specialty bars and standard olympic bars.
+Having to use different collars on specialty bars and Olympic bars.

-With a standard olympic bar, you’ve got sleeves that are 1.96″ in diameter, whereas on almost all specialty bars you’ve got sleeves that are made out of 1.91″ OD pipe.
+With a traditional Olympic barbell, you’ve got sleeves that are 1.96″ in diameter, whereas on several specialty bars you’ve got sleeves that are made out of 1.91″ OD pipe.

 Since most collars are made to fit a 1.96″ sleeve, you normally need to buy a separate pair of specialty collars or some spring collars that fit the 1.91″ sleeves.